Sensaphone/ValuStor/README.md

 ## Configuration

 ### Dependencies
+This project requires a C++11 compatible compiler.
+This project has been tested with g++ 5.4.0.

 The Cassandra C/C++ driver is required.
 See https://github.com/datastax/cpp-driver/releases This project has only been tested with version 2.7.1 and 2.8.1, but in principle it should work with other versions.
 Example installation: